-No officer or member of the Association shall have power to contract any debt or obligation in the name of the Association or otherwise bind the Association; nor accept paper or endorse the same in the name of the Association.
+No officer or member of the Association shall have the power to contract any debt or obligation in the name of the Association or otherwise bind the Association nor accept paper or endorse the same in the name of the Association.

 ARTICLE X–AMENDING CONSTITUTION

-This constitution my be changed or amended at the regular Annual meeting or at a special meeting of the members called for that purpose, by a two-thirds (2/3) vote of the members present and voting at such meeting.
+This constitution may be changed or amended at the regular Annual Meeting or at a special meeting of the members called for that purpose, by a two-thirds (2/3) vote of the members present and voting at such meeting.